 Are you diabetic?
 Are you suffering from heart disease?
 If “yes”, you should start taking cinnamon regularly.
 Surprised?
 The amazing health benefits of cinnamon has made it the super spice of asian kitchen.
-Yes, after turmeric it’s cinnamon, which has grabbed researchers attention for last few years.
+Yes, after turmeric and black pepper it’s cinnamon, which has grabbed researchers attention for last few years.

 Cinnamon – the super spice